 Great Amsterdam Hotels

 Hotel prices in Amsterdam vary depending on time of year and availability.
-So book something with free cancellation in advance, especially during summer and over the holidays!
+It is a good idea to book something with free cancellation in advance.
+Especially during summer weekends and over the holidays, Amsterdam hotels book up.
+Prices are also significantly higher during that time, compared to slower tourist periods.

 It doesn’t get more luxurious than the 5 star Waldorf Astoria Amsterdam.
 Set along the UNESCO World Heritage listed Herengracht canal, the hotel is made up of six monumental 17th century canal palaces.
 The 2-Michelin star restaurant Librije’s Zusje Amsterdam is great for an on site gastronomic experience.